nhsconnect/prm-repo-ehr-repository/README.md

-# Deductions EHR Repository
+# EHR Repository

-A Proof of Concept implementation of how the Health Records of Patients that are not registered with a GP Practice could be stored digitally.

-This is a component of the solution to validate that the GP2GP process can be used to preserve the Health Records of Patients that are deducted(no longer registered with a GP Practice).
+A store for the Electronic Health Records (EHRs) of patients that are no longer registered with a GP Practice.

-If successful this would allow their health record to be preserved in a digital format replacing the current practice of printing and storing the record.
+The stored the EHR is composed of the messages sent from its previous holder in its transfer over the GP2GP protocol.

 ## Prerequisites